- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

 The hirer is responsible for any payment due under the Copyright Act and the hirer agrees to indemnify the Shire and Theatre Management against any action resulting from the non-payment or non-compliance of the above.

 18 WORKING WITH CHILDREN

 If the Hirer employs, uses or directs persons less than 18 years of age in any capacity for any purpose, it is compulsory under the Working with Children Act (2004) for the Hirer, their representatives, volunteers, employees and contractors to hold a current Working with Children Certificate or Card.
-The Hirer, its representatives, employees, volunteers and contractors agree to produce such Certificates or Cards upon request of the Theatre Manager.
+The Hirer, its representatives, employees, volunteers and contractors agree to produce such Certificates or Cards upon request of Theatre Management.

 19 ROCK CONCERTS, ADULTS ONLY CONCERTS, & HIGH RISK FUNCTIONS